Power Asset Taxes

 UTILITY COMPANIES ARE CURRENTLY SUFFERING A DOUBLE BODY BLOW.
 They are currently suffering a dramatic industry-wide decline.
-And in many areas of the country, they are suffering through the negative effects of deregulation.
-However, while these conditions certainly have a negative impact on power asset values, the effects can be mitigated by acting to reduce property taxes.
+And in many areas of the country, they are suffering through the negative effects of deregulation; however, while these conditions certainly have a negative impact on power asset values, the effects can be mitigated by acting to reduce property taxes.
 The tax manager who is knowledgeable of recent industry and assessment events and their implications can find a silver lining in property tax management.
-Given that property taxes are often the third largest operating expense, (behind fuel and payroll), the proper manage of property taxes can substantially improve net income and thus preserve company value.
+Given that property taxes are often the third largest operating expense behind fuel and payroll, the proper managing of property taxes can substantially improve net income and thus preserve company value.

 Active Tax Managers will carry the day.
 Jurisdictions are being taken by surprise when utilities successfully argue to dramatically reduce their taxes, due to deregulation and the industry decline.
-Industry-specific market details, such as electricity deregulation, are out side the daily experience of many assessors.
+Industry-specific market details, such as In Archive May 2021 July 2020 June 2020 April 2020 March 2020 August 2017 August 2014 April 2014 electricity deregulation, are out side the daily experience of many assessors.
 Assessors are rarely given the resources to cover such industry-specific events.
 Additionally, the power industry is currently in a different phase of the economic cycle than the general economy and the real estate industry.
 Real estate has been doing better than the general economy, while the electricity power industry is truly in a bad state.
-Real Estate has being doing rather well in many markets.
+Real Estate has been doing rather well in many markets.
 Unless property tax managers act to provide the power industry-specific information, assessors sometimes assume the industry is on par with the general economy or with real estate.
 Unlike income taxes, where the taxpayer estimates what their taxes should be, and the IRS reacts if the IRS believes the taxes are too low, property tax managers are fundamentally reactive.
 For property taxes, the jurisdictions decide what the owners should pay, and the owner reacts.
 This arrangement is to the disadvantage to the passive tax manager, given that the power industry is out of phase and going through a very rough period.
-The opportunity to lower property taxes will only last for several years, as of course, the industry will recover eventually and the initial impact of deregulation will pass.
+The opportunity to lower property taxes will only last for several years, as of course, the industry will recover eventually, and the initial impact of deregulation will pass.